Guide to Structuring Your Business

-1. How much taxes will you pay under each structure?
-This will depend on your unique circumstances.
-With an LLC or corporation (probably S corp), you may be able to pay less in taxes (particularly self-employment taxes) than under a partnership or sole proprietorship.
-Or you may end up paying a bit more, but it could be worth it to secure asset protection (see #2, below).
-You should definitely talk to a qualified tax professional (such as an accountant) about this.
+1. Will you save on taxes by forming an entity?
+The answer to this question depends on your unique circumstances.
+Particularly with an S Corporation, you may be able to pay less in taxes than under a partnership or sole proprietorship.
+If so, it’s almost a no-brainer to form an entity.
+But definitely talk to a qualified tax professional (such as an accountant) about this.

-But even if your taxes will increase, you may still want to do either an LLC or corporation because under either of these structures you will be able to protect or shield your personal assets from the debts or obligations (including lawsuits) of the business.
+2. How important to you is it to protect your personal assets from business debts and obligations?
+Even if you will not save money on taxes, you may still want to do either an LLC or corporation because under either of these structures you will be able to protect or shield your personal assets from the debts or obligations (including lawsuits) of the business.
 This is known as “limited liability.”
 See more, below.

 Yes, you can change your business structure, but the process varies by state.
 Sometimes it is quite simple, other times it is highly complex.

 What is limited liability?

 When it comes to a business structure, limited liability generally refers to shielding the personal assets of the business owners from business obligations.
 In other words, if a limited liability business is sued, and the business must make some sort of payout, the payout would be limited to the amount of money the business has.
 Any money or assets that the business owners have as individuals (such as in a personal bank account) would generally not be subject to the lawsuit.

 Can a business lose limited liability?

 Yes!
 If an LLC or corporation does not follow the proper formalities and paperwork, it can lose its liability shield for its owners.
 In particular, LLCs and corporations must have a separate business bank account, otherwise the owners risk losing their limited liability.